dxw/archivist/README.md

 archived.

-In this case "real" messages or chat actions are messages visible to anyone in the channel that weren't sent by a bot user, except for notifications about users joining or leaving the channel.
+In this case "real" messages or chat actions are messages visible to anyone in the channel that weren't sent by Slackbot, except for notifications about users joining or leaving the channel.

 ##### Disable defaults